stratumn/crypto/README.md

 ## encryption

-This package lets you encrypt and decrypt messages.
+This package lets you encrypt and decrypt messages using asymmetric encryption.
 For now, only RSA keys are supported.
 We expose two different encryption schemes:

 - RSA-OAEP + AES-GCM to encrypt any size of message.
 The message is first encrypted using a symmetric AES-GCM-256 with 12 byte IVs and 16 byte authentication tags.